Contact Us

 Manu head shot.jpg

-This exposure to regions shaken by strife and warfare, led to reflection on the humanity that binds us regardless of background, status or ideology.
-I concluded that I needed to ‘start over’ and enrolled in the Western Michigan University School of Music.
-Over time I composed works about empathy — the Oratorio ‘Requiem for the Fallen’, the ‘Organ Sonata’, the Piano Concerto ‘Imagine New York’ the short Cantata ‘Tears of the Earth’ Op.
-57 on American Indian poetry about respect, and the expanded Cantata ‘Prayers According to My Heart’ Op.
-63. . *** The oratorio ‘Requiem for the Fallen’ was performed in Moscow in 2020 and 2021 at concerts for peace.
-In 2021, ‘Ave Maria’ Op.
-29 was performed at Saint Bechara Church in Jubail, Lebanon.
-In 2022, the Ave and the ‘Organ Sonata’ Op.
-16 were played in Graz, Austria, during a concert for peace supported by the American Embassy in Vienna.
-In 2023, the American Embassy in Moscow cosponsored a concert for peace at the Cathedral of the Roman Catholic Church of the Immaculate Conception of the Blessed Virgin Mary; the Ave Maria and the Organ Sonata opened the event.
-Two decades earlier, in 2002, the Organ Sonata had premiered at the First United Methodist Church in Kalamazoo, Michigan, in memory of the victims of the September 11, 2001 terrorist attacks in New York City, Pennsylvania and northern Virginia.
-The Organ Sonata was replayed in 2004 at the cathedral of Lectoure, France, in remembrance of 9-11. . *** Other vocal works have been performed in concert, including the song cycle ‘Detours of Love’ Op.
-21 for soprano and piano, the duets ‘Happiness’ Op.
-30 for soprano, mezzo soprano and piano, ‘Yulia’ Op.
-45 for soprano and string quartet and ‘Come Ye Who Love’ Op.
-43a for soprano, horn and piano, commissioned by Michigan State University.
-The review in the “Horn Call’ of the Op.
-43 reads: Emmanuel Dubois’ contribution is a hauntingly beautiful work with surprises.
-The moody opening solo is an extended cantabile, which is then joined by the voice in an interweaving tapestry […].
+Over the upcoming decades, I composed several works focusing on social awareness and responsibility: The Oratorio ‘Requiem for the Fallen’ about all victims of wars; the ‘Organ Sonata’ about the “9-11” terrorist attacks; the Piano Concerto ‘Imagine New York’ about Freedom; the Alto Saxophone Concerto ’Springtime in Chicago’; the Cantata ‘Tears of the Earth’ on Native American poetry about respect; the larger version, the Cantata ‘The Bells of Hope’ with a christian prayer; the piano Toccata ‘Resolve & Pride’; the Concerto Grosso ‘The Chant of the Last Forest’, for l. h. piano, percussion and orchestra, about the eroding environment; and a recast of the piano pieces, Proclamation, Solemn Spring and the Toccata ‘Resolve & Pride’, as Op.
+65, about peace and respect through assertiveness. . *** Following the 2019 Carnegie Hall (Zankel) premiere of the final version of the Oratorio ‘Requiem for the Fallen’, two additional performances took place in Moscow (in 2020, with American Embassy financing, and in 2021 as a concert for peace).
+In 2021 also, the short version of ‘Ave Maria’ was played at Saint Bechara Church, in Jubail, Lebanon.
+In 2022, the ‘Ave’ and the ‘Organ Sonata’ were replayed in Graz, Austria, during a concert for peace supported by the American Embassy.
+In 2023, the American Embassy in Moscow cosponsored a concert for peace at the Cathedral of the Roman Catholic Church of the Immaculate Conception of the Blessed Virgin Mary; the Ave Maria and the Organ Sonata opened the concert.
+Two decades earlier, in 2002, the Organ Sonata had premiered at the First United Methodist Church in Kalamazoo, Michigan, in memory of the victims of the September 11, 2001 attacks in New York City, Pennsylvania and northern Virginia.
+The Organ Sonata was also played in 2004 at the Cathedral of Lectoure, France, in remembrance of 9-11. . *** Other vocal works played in concert include the song cycle ‘Detours of Love’ for soprano and piano, the duets ‘Happiness’ for soprano, mezzo and piano, the song cycle ‘Yulia’ for soprano and string quartet and ‘Come Ye Who Love’ for soprano, horn and piano, commissioned by Michigan State University.
+The “Horn Call’ review of Come Ye Who Love reads: Emmanuel Dubois’ contribution is a hauntingly beautiful work with surprises.
+The moody opening solo is an extended cantabile, which is then joined by the voice in an interweaving tapestry [...]

 Manu & Susie.JPG